openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * `client_id`
   * `redirect_uri` value of the RP.

-In this case, the Self-Issued OP request cannot be signed and all client metadata parameters MUST be passed using client metadata parameter defined in (#rp-registration-parameter).
+In this case, the Self-Issued Request cannot be signed and all client metadata parameters MUST be passed using client metadata parameter defined in (#rp-registration-parameter).

-#### OpenID Federation 1.0 Automatic Registration
+### OpenID Federation 1.0 Automatic Registration

 When Relying Party's `client_id` is expressed as an `https` URI, Automatic Registration defined in [@!OpenID.Federation] MUST be used.
 The Relying Party's Entity Identifier defined in Section 1.2 of [@!OpenID.Federation] MUST be `client_id`.

-Self-Issued Request MUST be signed.
-Self-Issued OP MUST obtain the public key from the `jwks` property in the Relying Party's Entity Statement defined in Section 3.1 of [@!OpenID.Federation].
+The Self-Issued Request MUST be signed.
+The Self-Issued OP MUST obtain the public key from the `jwks` property in the Relying Party's Entity Statement defined in Section 3.1 of [@!OpenID.Federation].
 Metadata other than the public keys MUST also be obtained from the Entity Statement.

 Note that to use Automatic Registration, clients would be required to have an individual identifier and an associated public key(s), which is not always the case for the public/native app clients.